Tushar-Naik/tushar-naik.github.io/public/blog-posts/terminal-blog.md

 but that is like the dictionary.
 Here, I focus on the ones that had most impact to my productivity.

 While I list the systems and apps I use to achieve the experience I desire, you must know that they are just the means of achieving it, nothing more.
+If you already happy with your setup, you might the Tools section more interesting.

 <br>